connorgiles/lambda-func/packages/core/README.md

-# Lambda Middleware - Core
+# `@lambda-func/core`

-This package contains the core types and utilities of the `@lambda-func` middleware framework.
+This package contains the core types and utilities of the `lambda-func` middleware framework.